nekrut/BMMB582/lectures/analysis_instructions.md

 ### Manual analysis using Jupyter

-1. Use this workflow -> https://usegalaxy.org/u/aun1/w/computingcvrgperstrand to compute coverage for *plus* and *minus* strands
+1. Go to "Workflows" on usegalaxy.org, click on "Public workflows" and select `computing_cvrg_per_strand`  to compute coverage for *plus* and *minus* strands.
 2. Load plus and minus datasets into this notebook -> https://colab.research.google.com/drive/110ERibDr4pSMGK5viRPlq2XYd3zc4LTq?usp=sharing and create plots

 ### Galaxy analysis using MACS2

-1. Use this workflow -> https://usegalaxy.org/u/aun1/w/macs2-analysis to create merged peak calls
+1. Go to "Workflows" on usegalaxy.org, click on "Public workflows" and select `Macs2 analysis` to create merged peak calls
 2. This datasets will be used for analyses we will perform on Tuesday